Morocco to prolong wheat import campaign in January-April

 Traders had expected the import campaign to continue after shipments so far this season lagged volumes available under the subsidy schemes, and with low rainfall again creating uncertainty about Morocco's next harvest.

+About 140,000 tons of Russian wheat have been shipped to Morocco so far this season, LSEG data showed.

+That compares with 1.8 million tons of EU soft wheat shipped to Morocco since July 1, according to EU data.

-(Reporting by Gus Trompiz, Ahmed Eljechtimi and Michael Hogan; Editing by Jan Harvey)
+(Reporting by Gus Trompiz, Ahmed Eljechtimi and Michael Hogan Editing by Jan Harvey and Mark Potter)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))